darealshinji/debian-packaging/devel/gcc-5/README.md

 free in the sense that it respects the user's freedom.

-The commands are prefixed with `gcc5opt` and all files are installed into directories that won't conflict with you default installation of GCC.
+The commands are prefixed with `gcc5opt` and all files are installed into directories that won't conflict with your default installation of GCC.

 Additionally to gcc5opt-g++ there's an alternative command `gcc5opt-g++-static-libstdc++`, configured to link libstdc++ statically.